 FAO’s Pillars of Prosperity Funds

-Endowment funds tha t support FAO’s grant making in areas fundamental to a vibrant Appalachian Ohio: Education, Health & Human Services, Community & Economic Development, Arts & Culture, and Environmental Stewardship.
+Endowment funds to support FAO’s grantmaking in areas fundamental to a vibrant Appalachian Ohio: Arts & Culture, Community & Economic Development, Education, Environmental Stewardship, and Health & Human Services.

-Funds FAO will spend to advance programmatic initiatives in the Pillars of Prosperity areas while FAO is building permanent endowment.
-The first focus of grants will be to projects that are transformative, sustainable, and likely to help many communities.
+Funds FAO will use to advance programmatic initiatives in the Pillars of Prosperity areas while FAO is building the permanent endowment described above.
+The first focus will be to projects that are transformative, sustainable, and likely to help many communities and citizens.
+Gifts of all sizes make a difference.
+Donors pledging $32,000 or more are recognized as shareholders.

-Funds FAO or a local committee will direct to support a single geographic community or area of interest chosen at the time established.
+Funds FAO or a local committee will designate for the benefit of a specific geographic community or charitable purpose.

 Designated, Organizational, and School System Funds

-Funds established to provide support to a specific nonprofit, public organization, or school.
+Funds established to provide support to a specific nonprofit, public organization, or school, or classroom.
+The leadership of these organizations will advise FAO on the use of grant dollars.

 Funds to support students in post-secondary education.
 Donors have a choice to recommend their own volunteer scholarship selection committee or to assign this task to FAO’s Scholarship Review Committee.